eitansuez/lab-ckad-practice/workshop/content/exercises/04-observability.md

     ```

 1. Create a Pod named `myenv` that runs the command `sh -c "printenv && sleep 1h"`.
 Use the image `bitnami/kubectl`.
     Then: Save the logs of the pod to `myenv.log` file.
     Then: Delete the pod.

+    ```examiner:execute-test
+    name: obs-env-log
+    title: Captured env pod log?
+    cascade: true
+    ```

-1. A pod named tatooine has been created.
+1. A pod named `tatooine` has been created.
 It appears to be crashing.
 Fix it.
 The pod should be in running state.
 Recreate the pods if necessary.

 1. A pod specification file is `coruscant.yaml`.
 We tried to create a pod using it, but it didn't work.
 Fix the spec file and create a pod using the spec file.